jamesma100/jamesma100.github.io/_posts/2024-09-10-deriving-backpropogation.md

 Intuitively, $$\delta_l$$ represents the "error," or how sensitive the output of the cost function is in terms of the current layer's weighted input $$z_l$$.
 If this value is large, that means the cost can be significantly reduced given a small change in the weighted input, so the weighted input $$z_l$$ is pretty far off from the desired value.
-Conversely, a small $$\delta$$ means we can't reduce the cost much more, thus it is close to the desired value.
+Conversely, a small $$\delta$$ means we can't reduce the cost much more, and thus it is close to the desired value.

 ### Weight updates for hidden layers
 For the hidden layers, the relationship between the weights and the final cost is a bit more implicit.